jrpython/GitCommands/README.md

      ```    test.txt ```<br/>

-   Add your changes to git (. indiactes all files and foldes in current diectory, if you want to upload specific file then add only that file name here)
+   Add your changes to git ("." indicates all files and foldes in current diectory should be added, if you want to add specific file then provide only that file name)
    * ```git add . ```

-   Commit your changes
+   Commit your changes with comments
    * ```git commit -m "initial commit" ```

-   Push your changes to remote git repository
+   Push your changes to remote github repository
    * ```git push origin master ```

 This complete your initial setup !!